JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.2/Notes.md

 So the source code, which is split into lexemes, is now a series of tokens which can be put into a symbol table, which just indexes all the tokens.
 End output is a token stream.

 ### Syntax analysis
 Creates an abstract syntax tree / parse tree from the token stream.
 Matches tokens against set rules of the language, e.g. identifier must be followed by a varaible name e.g `int score`.
 Detects any syntaxs errors - tokens that break the format.
 Logical errors are also detected (e.g unreferenced var).
+A syntax error report is generated.

 These trees are then used to update the symbol table with more info about tokens.